Canon 1D C vs Nikon D5600

 - More modern: Reflects 4 years and 7 months of technical progress since the 1DC launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D5600 comes out slightly ahead of the 1DC (13 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (14 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 1D C vs Nikon D5600